Spartan Race 2016…and acupuncture? Together?

 If you are a race participant or spectator and you’re reading this now, I hope that you will keep us in mind if you want to have acupuncture treatments in the future.
 At AOMA, we have a student clinic with budget-friendly low rates and well-supervised student interns.
 In the professional clinic, the practitioners are highly-respected teaching faculty and truly excellent in both general practice and in specialty areas.
 There are resources for every budget and need at AOMA and I know I can speak for my school when I say that we will welcome Spartan Race folks to our clinic with great enthusiasm.

 Are you interested in Asian bodywork therapy?
 If so, do contact me at Two Hearts Wellness!
 I’ll give a special rate to anyone associated with the Spartan Race.
 Eventually, I want to build my practice around a few core areas and one of the nearest and dearest to my heart is the athletic and bodybuilding community.
 I would love to see Spartan Race folks in my office now for bodywork and in a year for acupuncture.
 Do look me up!

 But what if you’re not in Austin?
 Do not despair!
-If you are not in the Austin area and you need some help to find an acupuncturist in your city, please know that I will happily put out a call to my closed acupuncturists’ group on Facebook.
-No matter where you are, I’m confident that I can find some good referrals for you via my FB network.
-Just message me or send an email and I’ll get right back to you with some leads.
+If you are not in the Austin area and you need some help to find an acupuncturist in your city, take a look at this blog post (added on edit) here.
+No matter where you are, I’m confident that there is someone for you in your local area.

 This was my first Spartan Race and I cannot say enough about how much fun it was.
 The race organizers put together an incredible event in a beautiful location.
 The people were amazing.
 My school arranged for us students to have a great experience that allowed a whole bunch of people to find out about the wonders of acupuncture and Chinese medicine.
 From start to finish, it was unforgettable!